arrobalytics/django-ledger/README.md

 Join our Discord Channel [here](https://discord.gg/J7KDFgCCsw) to learn more.

 __This project can greatly benefit from contributions towards Documentation and Unit Tests.__
-__This is the best way to get started twith this project if you are not familiar with the models.__
+__This is the best way to get started with this project if you are not familiar with the models.__

 ### Documentation